theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-postman.md

 ![Postman-Import](/img/contents/yunio/postman-body.png){:class="img-responsive"}

 ### Running the Service

+{: .box-note }
+**Note:** If the option [**Request credentials from callers when running services**](https://help.theobald-software.com/en/yunio/sap-connection#authentication) is active in the connection settings in yunIO, you have to select *Basic Authentication* in the *Authentication* tab of Postman and enter your SAP credentials before running the service.

 After importing the service definition, the URL of the service endpoint is available in the main URI input line.
 If not, enter the URL and select the *POST* method.
 Click **[Send]** to execute the service.<br>